Spicy Buffalo Chicken Chili Inspired by Rachel Ray

 Transfer the soup into an airtight container with a tight fitting lid within 2 hours of making the soup.
 It will keep in the fridge for a few days.

-If you want to store this soup recipe for longer than 2 days, place it in a container with a tight fitting lid, or a freezer ziploc bag and freeze it.
+If you want to store this soup recipe for longer than 2 days, place it in a container with a tight fitting lid, or a freezer ziploc bag and freeze it (after it has cooled completely).

 - White Chicken Chili